River View Farm

 In 1975, after the death of Mary Carr Greer, founding members of the Ivy Creek Foundation worked with The Nature Conservancy to preserve the area now known as Ivy Creek Natural Area.
 From the beginning, ICF recognized the significance of the human story of River View Farm, and worked to save and preserve documents that were found in the farmhouse.
 Many of these documents now reside at The Albert and Shirley Small Special Collections Library at UVA.
 ICF continues to strive to learn more about the local history and heritage within and beyond the borders of the natural area it manages at Ivy Creek.
 Much of what we have learned is shared through the links found on this page.
 We encourage you to continue to learn with us by visiting them and also by visiting River View Farm in person.

-A free take-home brochure celebrating the story of the Carr/Greer family can be found at the kiosk at ICNA and downloadable as a PDF.
+A free take-home brochure celebrating the story of the Carr/Greer family can be found at the kiosk at ICNA and is downloadable as a PDF.